BUS 488 INTERNSHIP COURSE

 SITE SUPERVISOR: Your direct supervisor will provide a position description that outlines your responsibilities and expectations for work performance, and will provide training, mentoring, and supervision of your work on site.
 Your supervisor will complete a midterm and final evaluation of your work performance.

 FACULTY SPONSOR: A COB faculty member who believes your internship is worthy of academic credit and is willing to work with you throughout the term.
-S/he will approve your learning goals and assign academic work necessary to help you reach your goals.
-S/he will read your weekly reflection journals and other academic work.
+They will approve your learning goals and assign academic work necessary to help you reach your goals.
+They will read your weekly reflection journals (if those are a requirement of your faculty sponsor) and other academic work.
 You must obtain your own faculty sponsor.